 He launched the fundraising push about two years ago when he friend Gil Pritchard was in town and they went to watch a game.
 Both played for Sandstone as kids and graduated in the Class of 1966.
 Pritchard graduated from West Point and has had a successful business career.
 He and Sidari noticed some deterioration in the backstop and fences.

 They talked with Bartlett, and wanted an outfield fence, partly to separate the older layers from the younger ones who are 7 to 9.
 The younger players have a designated practice area on the other side of the rightfield fence.

-Sidari plated on the team beginning in 1957.
+Sidari played on the team beginning in 1957.
 His son Geoff played for Sandstone and so did grandson Patrick Ricker.

 Sidari spoke on the field before Saturday’s game.
 He said generations of kids have now benefitted from the vision of the families in 1954, who bought the 16 acres for $25 and formed a non-profit organization that continues today.

 “This a special place to us and always will be,” Sidari said.
 “I’d like to salute everyone who has contributed over these last 65 years.
 I think this field and this team speaks volumes about the quality of the men and women – all the participants – who supported their efforts.”